Family Counseling Wheaton MD

-Perhaps you have contacted a therapist in Wheaton MD and have scheduled your first appointment.
+Perhaps you have contacted a therapist at Lindsey Hoskins & Associates for Family Counseling in Wheaton, MD and have scheduled your first appointment.
 This might have been a very big step for you and you should feel proud.
 As the date approaches, you might wonder about what it will be like to sit down with a therapist and talk through various issues you have been dealing with.

 Your First Family Counseling Session at Lindsey Hoskins & Associates, LLC

 Having many years of experience, our family counseling therapists understand that it often helps to explain what may happen during their first therapy session, also known as an intake session.
 In doing so, you may feel more relaxed about your patient-therapist relationship.

 Even if your mind is trying to fill in the blanks about what is to come, there is no reason to do so.
 Consider the following general outline of some of the elements that may happen during your first MD family counseling session.

 - Meet and Greet – Normally you and your therapist will begin the first session with some general small talk.
 This helps you to feel more comfortable and allows us to get to know one another.

 - Review Intake Paperwork – You may have completed intake paperwork that covered questions about your demographics, history, and what has brought you here.
 The therapist will have reviewed this and be able to use the session time to fill in some of the details by asking you follow up questions about what you have described.

 - Further Discussion – We might also talk about things that may or may not apply specifically to you.
 This could include significant relationships, work history, satisfaction with work, substance use, physical health, and so forth.
 This helps the therapist get a comprehensive 360 degree of you, your life, and your objectives.
 It is not uncommon for a patient to begin their session with one objective in mind only to find that another area of their life needs to be addressed because it is the core of other issues.